Inside Sales vs. Outside Sales: How Are They Different?

 • Be familiar with technology to manage your sales pipeline or territory, set up presentations, and complete product demonstrations.

 In general, both inside and outside sales representatives need to be strong communicators.
-Whether it's over the phone or at a convention in Las Vegas, sales representatives must develop and maintain relationships with customers, tapping into psychology to get at exactly what they need.
+Whether it's over the phone or at a convention in Las Vegas, sales representatives must develop and maintain relationships with customers, tapping into psychology to get exactly what they need.
 Sales requires negotiating and closing deals, working under pressure, and meeting deadlines, so you'll need to stay positive and motivated to meet your sales goals—and earn that commission.

 Placeholder